 The National Minimum Wage Regulations are enforced by the HMRC who have compliance and enforcement officers and can prosecute Employers for not abiding by the NMW.
 Enforcement can be initiated either by a complaint by a worker or a 3rd party or where the HMRC is targeting a low-paying sector.
 Care Providers are such a sector.

 HMRC Compliance officers can carry out inspections at any time without reason.
-Currently the maximum financial penalty that can be given to an Employer is £20,000, however since 25th June 2014 the maximum penalty of £20,000 will apply on a per-worker basis rather than one fine for one Employer.
+From February 2014 the fines for Employers who do not pay their workers the national minimum wage increase from £5,000 up to £20,000.
+The Small Business, Enterprise and Employment Act (approved by Pariament in March 2015) will allow for the maximum £20,000 penalty for non-payment to apply for each worker who has not been paid the NMW (not just one fine per non-compliance notice).
+No date has yet been set.
 Employers can also be prosecuted in the criminal courts.
 The potential penalties for Care Sector Employers who fail to pay the NMW will soon become greater (more details here).

 In the draft statutory guidance to the Care Act 2014, in June 2014, the Government said that “When commissioning care contracts, local authorities should assure themselves and have evidence that service providers deliver services through staff who are remunerated so as to retain an effective workforce.
 Remuneration should be at least sufficient to comply with the NMW legislation…. including remuneration for any time spent travelling between appointments”.